greim/await.js/README.md

         bar
 ```

-You can also *take* non-await thenables, such as a Q promise or a jqXHR object.
-If so, you must name the value:
+You can also take non-await thenables, such as a Q promise or a jqXHR object, provided that you name the value:

 ```javascript
 await('feed').take($.ajax('/api/feed'), 'feed')